 1. Identify target keywords.

 While the structure of your website is a crucial SEO factor, don’t forget that keywords play a big role, too.
 Keywords can be single words or short phrases that inform your page’s content and help connect your target audience to your site.

 To determine target keywords, try using a free tool such as Google Keyword Planner or Ubersuggest, which provide suggestions based on your seed keyword.
 When deciding which keywords to use, it might be best to choose the ones with a higher search volume and lower competition.

 Using lots of target keywords is step one, but don’t stop there.
-Now it’s time to organise your keywords into categories.
+Now it’s time to organize your keywords into categories.

 Proper keyword planning can be extremely helpful in maintaining efficiency, especially as your list of keywords grows.
 Maintaining a list of search terms and phrases according to category and product name will greatly simplify the process when you’re on the hunt for the best keyword.

 Before setting out to build your website’s structure, take some time to actually plan it out.
 This will help you to visualize your site and all of its components rather than stepping blindly into the process.